Browse the topics below for answers to commonly asked questions.

 Why does UBC accommodate students with disabilities?

-As a matter of principle, UBC is committed to promoting human rights, equity and diversity, and it also has a legal duty under the BC Human Rights Code to make its goods and services available in a manner that does not discriminate.
+As a matter of principle, UBC is committed to promoting human rights, equity, and diversity.
+UBC also has a legal duty under the BC Human Rights Code to make its goods and services available in a manner that does not discriminate.

 How does UBC accommodate students with disabilities?

-UBC’s Board of Governors and Senate have approved a joint policy, Policy LR7 (Accommodation for Students with Disabilities) that sets out principles and processes governing the accommodation of students with disabilities.
+UBC’s Board of Governors and Senate have approved a joint policy called Policy LR7 (Accommodation for Students with Disabilities) that sets out principles and processes governing the accommodation of students with disabilities.

 Who does Policy LR7 apply to?

 Policy LR7 applies to students with disabilities who are engaged in a course, program or activity offered by the University.
 Under the definition in the Policy, a “student” includes a person who is registered in credit or non-credit courses offered by the University, as well as a person who has formally applied to the University as a prospective student.
 For clarity, Policy LR7 does not apply to medical residents because they are not "students".

 Does UBC have a list of available accommodations?